emqx/emqx-coap/README.md

   + UDP port for coap.
 - coap.keepalive
   + Interval for keepalive, in seconds.
+- coap.enable_stats
+  + To control whether write statistics data into ETS table for dashbord to read.
 - coap.certfile
   + server certificate for DTLS
 - coap.keyfile